One of the best qualities about climbing is its thrill – the danger that comes with ascending a rock face.

 Key Takeaway

-It’s so comfortable, you will almost forget you’re wearing the Black Diamond Vector, plus the ventilation makes it great for the warmer climbing days.
+It’s so comfortable, you might forget your are wearing the Black Diamond Vector, plus the ventilation makes it great for the warmer climbing days.

 Main Features